nova-video-player/aos-AVP/faq/faq.md

 * Nova is only compatible with ftp(s) servers supporting "recent" 2007 MLST command ([RFC3659](https://tools.ietf.org/html/rfc3659)), e.g. with proftpd but NOT with vsftpd;
 * Nova has UPnP support but issues can be experienced with remote subtitles support (UPnP has no native support for srt files).
 Nova is reported not to be compatible with Serviio media server;
-* Two types of SMB protocols are supported: smbj and jcifs-ng (smb). smbj is known to provide higher throughput but only supports SMB2+ protocols (not SMB1), use this one to play high bitrate videos;
+* Two types of SMB protocol clients are supported: jcifs-ng (default) and smbj. jcifs-ng is the preferred and most robust mode, featuring automatic SMB protocol level negotiations (SMB1 to SMB3); on Nova releases higher than 6.4.45, a custom jcifs-ng release is used to support higher throughput. smbj is an alternate, more experimental SMB implementation supporting SMB2+ protocols;
 * sshj seems to be a faster implementation for sftp.

 ## What is the best network protocol to play high bitrate video files?

 According to benchmarks, sftp and webdav are the best network protocols to play high bitrate video files (e.g. large 4k).

-Current default SMB implementation based on jcifs-ng is known to have difficulties to play high bitrate videos. smbj is an alternate SMB implementation pwhich erforms better but only supports SMB servers with protocol version higher than 2, i.e.: SMB1 will not work with smbj.
+Current default SMB implementation based on jcifs-ng is the preferred and most robust mode, automatically negotiating SMB protocol levels per server (SMB1 to SMB3); on Nova releases higher than 6.4.45, a custom jcifs-ng release is included that supports higher throughput. smbj is an alternate, more experimental SMB implementation which supports SMB servers with protocol version higher than 2 (SMB1 will not work with smbj).

 ## I cannot connect to a webdav server.

 When adding/browsing a webdav network shortcut, you need to fill the following dialog inputs:

 * dropdown menu: to select webdav or webdavs network protocol (i.e.: http or https);
-* server address: hostname/IP address (i.e. not an url) without specifying the path (e.g. [my.webdav.com](https://my.webdav.com));
+* server address: hostname/IP address (i.e. not a URL) without specifying the path (e.g. [my.webdav.com](https://my.webdav.com));
 * port: usually 443 for webdavs and 80 for webdav (on Synology NAS it is 5006 or 5005);
 * path: url path for the server starting with a slash (e.g. `/dav`).